iqhive/runtime.link/Readme.md

 * [Quickly use REST API endpoints in Go without the need for a Go 'client library'](api/rest/example/Link.md)

-## Link Layers.
+## Linkers.
-Each layer enables the API to be linked against using a different communication protocol.
-The runtime.link project also provides a builtin Go package for each link level that can be used as the linker for that particular link layer.
-Each linker can act either as an implementation host or as the client that connects to a remote implementation.

-The available runtime.link layers are:

-    * api - the API represents a network interface with a selection of endpoints ie. a REST API.
+Each linker lives under the `api` package and enables an API to be linked against a host implementation via a standard communication protocol.
+A linker can also serve a host implementation written in Go.

+Currently available runtime.linkers include:

-    * cmd - parse command line arguments or execute command line programs.
+    * args - parse command line arguments or execute command line programs.
-    * cpu - work directly with machine code that can runs natively on the CPU (JIT or AOT).
-    * lib - generate c-shared export directives or dynamicaly link to shared libraries (via ABI).
+    * code - generate c-shared export directives or dynamicaly link to shared libraries (via ABI).

-## Planned Link Layers (Roadmap)
-A number of link layers are under consideration, or in early planning, experimentation phases.
+    * rest - link to, or host a REST API server over the network.

+# Code Generation
+The runtime.link project provides packages useful for generating machine code, these are still in an exploration state with a goal to provide a simple way to optimise the runtime linkers.

+    * cpu - representations of standard CPU architectures and their instruction sets.
+    * jit - compile safe yet dynamic functions at runtime.

+## Data Representation
+In addition to the link layers the runtime.link project defines additional packages to help represent well-defined, variable data types, strings and structures.
 These are:

-    * bot - link to machine learning models and other AI technologies.
-    * gpu - execute shaders and other computational units on the GPU.
-    * sys - talk directly to specific operating system interfaces and kernels (system calls).
-    * usb - communicate directly with connected hardware devices.

-## Data structures
-In addition to the link layers the runtime.link project defines a couple of additional packages for representing well-defined, variable data types, strings and structures.
+    * api - provides reflection and functions for working with runtime.link API structures.
+    * txt - text tags, syntax structures, human readable structures and pattern matching.
+    * xyz - binary tags, switch types (enums/unions/variants) and optional values.

+# Resource Representation
+Most software requires access to external resources, so runtime.link provides a few packages to help clearly represent these resources.
 These are:

-    * ffi - module package, provides reflection for runtime.link structures and functions.
+    * kvs - represent key-value stores.
     * pub - represent fan out message queues with Pub/Sub semantics.
     * sql - represent SQL database maps and cosntruct type-safe queries.
-    * txt - syntax structures, human readable structures and pattern matching.
-    * xyz - switch types (enums/unions/variants), binary data structures and optional values.

 ## Standard Interfaces and Open Source Software